 You can be referred by your GP or other health professionals involved in your care through the local Community Mental Health Team (CMHT) Single Point of Access.

 All adults seen by ANIS will also be receiving care co-ordination from the CMHT.
-First Step is an alternative service providing talking therapies for people in Cumbria with eating disorders and mild to moderate conditions.

 Beat Eating Disorders

 Self Harm Awareness (SAFA) Cumbrian charity Telephone: 01229 841 372